Exploring over 700 massive quiescent galaxies at z = 2-7: Demographics and stellar mass functions: Introduction

-In this paper, we will explore a comprehensive photometric sample of high-z quiescent galaxies above z=2.
+In this paper, we will explore a comprehensive photometric sample of $z>2$ quiescent galaxies.
 We will compute their cosmological number densities, stellar mass functions, and report high-z candidates.
 Our combined area consists of 816 arcmin$^2$ of publicly available JWST imaging, which is more than 5$\times$ larger than \citet{Valentino2023}.